Monuments

 Many springs also have a composition of minerals that are beneficial to health.
 In the region, this has been known or suspected for centuries.
 However, the application for tourism purposes in spas and baths only developed from the middle of the 19th century onwards.
 Bellevue, built around 1900, is an example, as are many other villages in Graubünden (and other cantons in Switzerland).

-The mineral springs have copper plates with their composition on them.
-Viva, the Romansh expression for ‘cheers or ‘to your health’.
+The mineral springs have copper plates containing their composition.
+Viva is the Romansh expression for ‘cheers’ or ‘to your health’.